If you follow a dairy-free diet, you may be wondering if gelato contains any dairy. Find the answer in this post.

 Is gelato vegan?

-Gelato is made with both milk and cream, so it is not vegan.
+Gelato is made with both milk and cream, both animal products, so it is not vegan.

 Is gelato gluten-free?